raybun/handheld.quest/content/posts/steam-deck-copy-microsd-card-contents-to-larger-drive/index.md

 **Duration**

-It took me about 45 minutes to clone a 256 GB microSD, then a few minutes for extra setup.
+It took me about 45 minutes to clone a 256 GB microSD to a new 512 GB drive I bought at a sale, then a few minutes for extra setup.

 {{<figure
     src="steam-deck-konsole-dd-tool-clone-microsd-progress.jpg"